 The direct filter design function

-a filter with magnitude response approximating a desired function.
+magnitude response approximating a specified frequency-response function.
+This is

 You can also use the parametric modeling or system identification functions to design IIR filters.
 These functions are discussed in Parametric Modeling.

 The following table summarizes the various filter methods in the toolbox and lists the functions available to implement these methods.

 Using the poles and zeros of a classical lowpass prototype filter in the continuous (Laplace) domain, obtain a digital filter through frequency transformation and filter discretization.

 Complete design functions:

 Frequency transformation functions:

 Design digital filter directly in the discrete time-domain by approximating a piecewise linear magnitude response.